jan-sekanina/PSBTPolicyValidator/README.md

 ## Future Work
-I would like to implement a transaction signing and raw transaction serializing, with the possibility of using a key pair generated directly on the Card and the applet inscribing its own re- turn addresses.
+I would like to implement a transaction signing and raw transaction serializing, with the possibility of using a key pairgenerated directly on the Card and the applet inscribing its own return addresses.
 Adding more new Atoms is something I see as the most probable as new ones are already coming to mind, for example, extended Signed Time Atom, which would increase the time needed by a given value each time validation would be satisfied.
 I could also imagine combining this applet with other secure hardware or bio-metric devices, if possible.

 ## Dependencies
 This project uses mainly: